NaveenKaliannan/guide-to-good-software/Python/bazel.md

 **A simple python applicaiton**

 To use these rules, you would typically run:
-1. `bazel build :app_image` Build the OCI image
+1. `bazel build :app_image` Builds the Docker image
-2. `bazel build :app_tarball` Build the OCI tarball.
-This creates a tarball of the OCI image, which can be used for distribution or loading into Docker.
-3. `docker load < bazel-bin/app_tarball/tarball.tar`  This loads the built image into your local Docker daemon.
+2. `bazel run :app_image -- --norun` Loads the image into Docker without running
-4. `docker run example.com/myapp:v1.0` Run the container using Docker
+3. `docker run example.com/myapp:v1.0` Runs the container
-5. `bazel run :app_image` This builds the image, loads it into Docker, and runs a container in one command.
-6. `bazel run :run_app` Run the Python script directly (not in a container).
-This builds and runs the Python application directly, not in a container.

 All the files
 1. defs.bzl